 As nice as the apartment was, what I really loved was the family’s beach house.
 It was supposedly in Nantucket but was actually filmed in the Hamptons.

 Annie makes breakfast for the family in the kitchen:

-I just finished watching the John Adams miniseries on DVD (which I loved), so I thought it was kind of funny to see that Paul Giamatti and Laura Linney, who played John and Abigail Adams, had been cast as a totally different type of couple in The Nanny Diaries.
+I just finished watching the John Adams miniseries, so I thought it was kind of funny to see that Paul Giamatti and Laura Linney, who played John and Abigail Adams, had been cast as a totally different type of couple in The Nanny Diaries.

 Annie shares a bedroom with her young charge Grayson while they’re at the beach house: